ognotjw/k3sup-prep-alpine/README.md

 # Notes
 1. WARNING: THIS SCRIPT WILL DISABLE THE ROOT ACCOUNT
 2. Configuration files of some programs will be changed (check the code).
+3. This script will automatically reboot your machine.